imshahidmahmood/aws-ecs-fargate-deployment-using-terraform/README.md

 ## Notes
 - Variables: Sensitive data like AWS credentials should be managed carefully.
 Consider using environment variables or a secret management service.
-- State Management: Consider using a remote backend (e.g., S3 with DynamoDB for locking) for state management in production environments.
+- State Management: Consider using a remote backend (e.g., S3 with DynamoDB for locking) for state management in prod_v2uction environments.
 - IAM Roles and Policies: Ensure that the IAM roles and policies used are least-privileged, following best practices for security.

 ## Troubleshooting